hadley/recipes/recipes/muffins-scones/cheese-puffs.md

 Sift flour, baking powder and salt.
 Add cheese, beaten egg and milk.
 Grease a tray or muffin tin.
 Divided mix into about 12 blobs and cook for 5-10 minutes at 215C.

 Comments: This recipe has been filed in the wrong category - it is more like a cross between a  muffin and a scone.
+Source: Notebook